What Is Nature’s Scorecard?

 Is your city or county committed to these important investments?

 Check the Nature’s Scorecard 2022 Local Pollution Controls Factsheet and our Progress Report for the Washington Department of Ecology for detailed findings, conclusions, and suggestions for future regulatory improvements.
 You can also Take Action to stop pollution in your community today!

 Securing Our Resilient, Healthy Future

-For over a century, we’ve developed our land in a way that interrupts the natural water cycle.
-Paved surfaces and hard rooftops prevent rain from soaking naturally into the soil.
-Instead, rainwater floods through our streets, carrying pollution directly to local waterways, and our communities are bearing the burden.
+Over a century of land development has interrupted the Puget Sound watershed’s natural water cycle.
+Paved surfaces and hard rooftops prevent rain from soaking into the soil.
+Instead, rainwater rushes through our streets, carrying pollution directly to local waterways.
+Our communities and wildlife bear the burden of a polluted Sound.